Young night drifters: Places to stay

 As public places generally do not need permission to enter, YNDs generally congregate at these establishments.
 Also, there is a lack of supervision by guards or adults.
 Therefore, 24-hour convenience stores and fast food shops are popular places for YNDs, such as 7-Eleven convenience stores or McDonald's.
 Because they provide YNDs food, drink, lighting, and seating, many YNDs prefer to stay at public places throughout the night.

 Besides convenience stores and the like, leisure playgrounds or football courts are popular sites for YNDs to stay.
 Unlike stores and shops, there are no staff or workers at playgrounds to interrupt or disturb them.
 Some of them may bring food and drinks or drugs to these places.

 On top of this, YNDs themselves may provide apartments or houses to friends, as they believe these places provide them with a sense of security and comfort.

 Problems posed by YNDs

 YNDs are the target group of triad cultures.
 The drifters are exposed to different related problems.
 Substance abuse, engaging in sex activities or work, thieving, bullying, creating public nuisances and risking personal security are the common problems that drifters face.
-The crime rate of YNDs drifters is higher than that of general teenagers.
+The crime rate of YNDs is higher than that of general teenagers.